manjunathrv/VSD_Advanced_Physical_Design_with_sky130nmPDK/README.md

 %place_io
 %global_placement_or
 %detailed_placement
-%run_synthesis
+%tap_decap_or
-%run_synthesis
+%detailed_placement
-%run_synthesis
+%gen_pdn
-%run_synthesis
+%run_routing
 ```
-The layout checks from the floorplan, placement and routing stage as shown in the next sections.
+The layout checks from the placement and routing stage as shown in the next sections.

-## Floorplan
+## Placement

 <img src="Images/Day_5_1_a.PNG" width="400"> <br/>